-Maike Voß is a Research Analyst in climate adaptation and vulnerability.
+Maike Voß is a Consultant in climate adaptation and vulnerability.
 Her work is focussed mainly on climate change impact and adaptation in Germany.

 Before joining adelphi, Maike acquired experience in international cooperation, public institutions and research.
 She helped the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) supporting the development of the national adaptation plan in Madagascar and organized and led training sessions for partner organisations.
 While working on the interdisciplinary research project HORTINLEA at the Humboldt-Universität zu Berlin, she helped coordinate the consortium and worked on food security in Kenya and Tanzania.
 As part of her dual bachelor's degree, Maike spent a practical phase at the Representation of the State of Baden-Württemberg to the European Union in Brussels, where she worked in the field of agriculture and rural development.
 During her studies, she was involved as a volunteer trainer and led train-the-trainer seminars, team development and continuing education sessions.